 For the life of your skin.

 Though the procedure is done under local anesthesia and rarely requires hospitalization, it is recommended that only a Mohs Fellowship Trained doctor perform the surgery with the highest standards of quality and competency.
-Because healthy, cancer-free skin is the backbone and foundation of Vitalogy, we’re able to offer our patients three Fellowship Trained Mohs surgeons – Dr. Eric Adelman, D.O., Dr. Nicholas Snavely, M.D., and Dr. Carlos Gomez-Meade, D.O.
-Dr. Adelman, Dr. Snavely, and Dr. Gomez-Meade are the only Fellowship Trained Mohs surgeons in Williamson, Bastrop, Llano and Hays counties.
+Because healthy, cancer-free skin is the backbone and foundation of Vitalogy, we’re able to offer our patients four Fellowship Trained Mohs surgeons – Dr. Eric Adelman, D.O., Dr. Kristina Collins, M.D., Dr. Christopher W. Conner, M.D., and Dr. Carlos Gomez-Meade, D.O.